About Our Hospital

-Many areas have laws that require dogs and cats (and sometime ferrets) to be vaccinated against rabies.
+Many areas have laws that require dogs and cats (and sometimes ferrets) to be vaccinated against rabies.
 These laws help protect both pets and people from this deadly disease.
 Check with your veterinarian to learn local requirements and to find out what he or she recommends.
 Except in certain rare cases, a veterinarian needs to examine a pet before the vaccine is given.

 Because of rabies laws, control and prevention programs, and pet owners’ cooperation, domesticated pets in North America rarely become infected with this disease.
 By keeping your pet up-to-date on his or her rabies vaccination, not only are you protecting your pet, but you’re also helping to eradicate rabies from the pet population in your community.

 How hard is it to get into a veterinary program?

 Getting into veterinary school is extremely competitive.
 Because veterinary programs have a limited number of positions to fill, not all students who apply get in.
 Those who hope to become a veterinarian must have high grades in their pre-veterinary studies.
 Also, any real-world experience or additional years of college may be beneficial.

 Most veterinary degrees require at least six years of study at the university level, including a minimum of two years of pre-veterinary education and four years in a veterinary medicine program.
 Veterinary students usually spend 4,000 hours or more in the classroom, laboratory, and clinical study.

 To stay current with veterinary medicine, techniques, and technology, practicing veterinarians read scientific journals and attend continuing education symposiums, seminars, and courses.